PedroMBarcelos/lysozyme_pipe/README.md

 ## Overview

-This pipeline implements a rigorous workflow for identifying and characterizing lysozyme genes and pseudogenes in bacterial genomes through homology analysis and inactivating mutation detection.
+This pipeline implements a workflow for identifying and characterizing lysozyme genes and pseudogenes in bacterial genomes through homology analysis and inactivating mutation detection.

 ### Key Features

 - BLAST-based homology search (tblastn) with optimized parameters
 - Quality filtering using strict identity and score thresholds
-- Optional rigorous realignment with SSEARCH (Smith-Waterman algorithm)
+- Rigorous realignment with SSEARCH (Smith-Waterman algorithm) - **Mandatory**
 - Adjacent HSP merging using BEDTools
 - Best-hit selection via score density calculation
 - Comprehensive pseudogene detection and mutation quantification